What is it?

 How do you detect it?

 You scratch off the coating and send the unique ID by SMS to the phone number also printed on the box.
-A SMS is sent back to say if product is authentic.
-This obviously works also with variable QR-Code read by smartphone and sent to a website.
+A SMS is sent back to say if the product is authentic.
+This obviously works also with a variable QR-code read by a smartphone and sent to a website.

 How does it work?